flauntbot/sticker/README.md

 If you do check this out, I am MOST grateful for security or stability fixes, and don't mind if you add or suggest a feature either.
 But no sweat either way :-)

+## TODO
+- Add support for spoiler entities
+- Add support for blockquote and expandable blockquote entities
+- Add support for network avatars?
+Maybe?
+- Add support for replies now that we're on a more powerful bot library